Quick Multi-Robot Motion Planning by Combining Sampling and Search: Abstract

 \section{Abstract}

-We propose a novel algorithm to solve multi-robot motion planning (MRMP) rapidly, that we call \emph{Simultaneous Sampling-and-Search Planning (SSSP)}.
-Conventional MRMP studies mostly take the form of two-phase planning that constructs roadmaps then finds inter-robot collision-free paths on those roadmaps.
-In contrast, \algoname performs roadmap construction and collision-free pathfinding at the same time.
-This is realized by uniting techniques of single-robot sampling-based motion planning and search techniques of multi-agent pathfinding on discretized environments. \algoname ensures to find a solution if exists on the search space defined by the Cartesian product of robot-wise roadmaps.
-Our empirical evaluation in various scenarios demonstrates that \algoname significantly outperforms standard approaches to MRMP, i.e., solving more problem instances much faster.
-We also applied \algoname to planning for $32$ ground robots in a dense situation.
+We propose a novel algorithm to solve multi-robot motion planning (MRMP) rapidly, called \emph{Simultaneous Sampling-and-Search Planning (SSSP)}.
+Conventional MRMP studies mostly take the form of two-phase planning that constructs roadmaps and then finds inter-robot collision-free paths on those roadmaps.
+In contrast, SSSP simultaneously performs roadmap construction and collision-free pathfinding.
+This is realized by uniting techniques of single-robot sampling-based motion planning and search techniques of multi-agent pathfinding on discretized spaces.
+Doing so builds the small search space, leading to quick MRMP.
+SSSP ensures finding a solution eventually if exists.
+Our empirical evaluations in various scenarios demonstrate that SSSP significantly outperforms standard approaches to MRMP, i.e., solving more problem instances much faster.
+We also applied SSSP to planning for $32$ ground robots in a dense situation.